denny0223/Panagram/README.md

 #### CSS

 Anypic uses [Sass](http://sass-lang.com/) and [Compass](http://compass-style.org/) to generate its CSS.
 You will find the main SCSS file at `sass/screen.scss`.
-To get started, run `compass watch` from the Anypic-web folder.
+To get started, run `compass watch` from the Panagram-cloud/public folder.

 Any changes made to the `.scss` files in `sass/` will be picked up by Compass and used to generate the final CSS files at `stylesheets/`.

-Anypic uses media queries to present different layouts on iPad, iOS and various desktop resolutions.
+Panagram uses media queries to present different layouts on iPad, iOS and various desktop resolutions.
 These media queries will apply different CSS properties, as defined by `_320.scss`, `_480.scss`, `_768.scss`, `_1024.scss`, and `_1024.scss` depending on the device's horizontal resolution.
 You can modify these in `sass/screen.scss`.
 The following media query applies the CSS rules laid out in `_320.scss` when your website is visited from an iPhone, for example:

 ```sass
 @media only screen and (max-width : 320px) { @import "320" }